phil-opp/blog_os/posts/DRAFT-paging.md

 This function is much longer and more complex than the `translate_page` function itself.
 To avoid this complexity in the future, we will only work with standard 4KiB pages from now on.

 ## Mapping Pages
-TODO introduction/motivation

-Let's add a function that maps a `Page` to some `Frame`:
+Let's add a function that modifies the page tables to map a `Page` to a `Frame`:

 ```rust
 pub use self::entry::*;